 - Taxpayers have found that e-filing is easy, convenient, and ensures more accurate processing. - Electronic filing can also help you more quickly receive any refund you are owed.
-Be sure to visit MTRevenue.gov to learn more about filing options. - Montanans with simple taxes can use MT QuickFile, our new online service.
-Please visit MTRevenue.gov to see if you qualify for this service.
+Be sure to visit MTRevenue.gov to learn more about filing options.

 We are committed to assisting you with any questions you may have about your filing requirements.
-If you need more information or would like help, please visit MTRevenue.gov, call (406) 444-6900, Montana Relay at 711 for the hearing impaired, or email DORHelp@mt.gov.
+If you need more information or help, please visit MTRevenue.gov, call (406) 444-6900 or Montana Relay at 711 for the hearing impaired, or email DORHelp@mt.gov.